open62541/open62541/README.md

     UA_String myIntegerName;
     UA_STRING_STATIC(myIntegerName, "The Answer");
     UA_Server_addScalarVariableNode(server,
-                                    /* The browse name, the value and the datatype's vtable*/ &myIntegerName, (void*)&myInteger, &UA_TYPES[UA_INT32],
+                                    /* browse name, the value and the datatype's vtable */ &myIntegerName, (void*)&myInteger, &UA_TYPES[UA_INT32],

-                                    /* The parent node to which the variable shall be attached */ &UA_NODEIDS[UA_OBJECTSFOLDER],
+                                    /* the parent node where the variable shall be attached */ &UA_NODEIDS[UA_OBJECTSFOLDER],

-                                    /* The (hierarchical) reference type from the "parent" node*/ &UA_NODEIDS[UA_HASCOMPONENT]);
+                                    /* the (hierarchical) referencetype from the parent */ &UA_NODEIDS[UA_HASCOMPONENT]);

     /* attach a network layer */